-- 1. Turn OFF the power.
+- Turn OFF the power.
 Remove the return coolant line (blue hose with red tape), and connect the flow meter to measure the flow rate. - 2.
 Measure the flow rate on the flow meter.
-Turn ON the power.
 Turn ON the pump manually (see step 1 under "Manual pump operation").
 Write down the flow rate from the flow meter. - 3.
 Reconnect the return coolant line (blue hose with red tape).